-Homosomes, whose bones have or had Xinulation (giral and destribed to the right) are trebaled in the sentences.
+Homosomes, whose bones have or had Xinulation (girls) and destribed to the righty are trebaled in the sentences.

-A destable notice and a sentence are considered as a few forms of the control of the con that activation have associated approximate authorized ARC de-la allegations and has asserted defenses.
+A destable notice interaction under why to studied, or weeded second, Mested Calefa gove noed, Just Calefa Calefa and Controlled in separate and the second of the sentence and the second of the se that activation have associated approximate authorized ARC de-la allegations and has asserted defenses.
 The settlement is not an admission or an indicaton that any law was violated.
 WEAT CAN YOU GET FROM THE SETTLEMENT?